Exocet: HMS Sheffield

 Sheffield was a Type 42 guided missile destroyer.
 On 4 May 1982, Sheffield was at defence watches (second-degree readiness) the southernmost of three Type 42 destroyers when she was hit by one of two AM39 air-launched Exocet missiles fired by Argentine Super Étendard strike fighters.
 The second missile splashed into the sea about half-mile off her port beam.

 The missile that struck Sheffield impacted on the starboard side at deck level 2, travelling through the junior ratings' scullery and breaching the Forward Auxiliary Machinery Room/Forward Engine Room bulkhead 2.4 m above the waterline, creating a hole in the hull roughly 1.2 by 3 m.
 It appears that the warhead did not explode.
 Twenty members of her crew were killed and 26 injured.
 The ship foundered while under tow on 10 May.
 The loss of Sheffield was a deep shock to the British public and government.

 The official Royal Navy Board of Inquiry Report stated that evidence indicates that the warhead did not detonate.
-During the 4 and a half days that the ship remained afloat, five salvage inspections were made and a number of photographs were taken.
+During the four and a half days that the ship remained afloat, five salvage inspections were made and a number of photographs were taken.
 Members of the crew were interviewed and testimony was given by Exocet specialists (the Royal Navy had 15 surface combat ships armed with Exocets in the Falklands War).
 There was no evidence of an explosion, although burning propellant from the rocket motor caused fires which could not be checked as firefighting equipment had been put out of action.

 SS Atlantic Conveyor

 Atlantic Conveyor was a 14,950 ton roll-on/roll-off container ship that had been hastily converted to carry aircraft on her deck.
-It was carrying helicopters and supplies, including cluster bombs.
+She was carrying helicopters and supplies, including cluster bombs.
 Two Exocet missiles had been fired at a frigate, but had been confused by its defences and re-targeted the Atlantic Conveyor.
 Both missiles struck the container ship on her port quarter and warheads exploded either after penetrating the ship's hull, or on impact.
 Witness Prince Andrew reported that debris caused "splashes in the water about a quarter of a mile away".
 Twelve men were killed and the survivors were taken to HMS Hermes.
 Atlantic Conveyor sank while under tow three days later.